-Maria (Improviser) and Kate (Visual Artist) are an interdisciplinary duo who work with political and social issues in a perpetually changing world.
-Together we collaborated on Painting Music, a production which uses Artificial Intelligence to create music from live-painted drawing; and The making of a feminist inspired by the complex entanglement of human and computer ‘intelligence’ in a world designed for men, created under COVID-19 quarantine.
+Maria (Improviser) and myself (Visual Artist) are an interdisciplinary duo who work with political and social issues in a perpetually changing world.
+Together we collaborated on Painting Music, a production which uses artificial intelligence to create music from live-painted drawing; and The making of a feminist inspired by the complex entanglement of human and computer ‘intelligence’ in a world designed for men, created under COVID-19 quarantine.
 Our current cross-disciplinary project In the bell encompasses live painting and music interwoven with highly touching stories from a diverse set of collaborators.

 Each collaborator generously and bravely shares their personal thoughts, physical and mental struggles, and unique experiences on a life lived so far along with their hopes for the future:

 Close to retirement transwoman Bethany is finally re-joining with the aspects of her personal life already apparent to her pre-puberty, and the consequence is her transformation into a new way of living.
 She reflects on her career which took place in the most male-dominated arenas: RAF, commercial diver in the North Sea, and her own engineering consultancy within the Oil, Gas & Nuclear Power Industries.